11. Cycling to Monterey County’s History Spots

 And this page includes upcoming events: http://www.parks.ca.gov/?page_id=24072

-As of October 2010, California budget cuts mean some historic sites remain closed, others open on weekends only.
-No worries, visit the open sites, and also check out other ways to enjoy Monterey’s history: read on.
+As of June 2012, California budget cuts mean some historic sites remain closed, others open on weekends only.
+That needn’t keep you from experiencing Monterey’s history via those open sites, and in other ways, as described on this page.

 What’s behind those walls?